darenliang/jikan-go/README.md

 Go bindings for Jikan.

-Since the documentation is still not complete yet, please refer to the official [Jikan API documentation](https://jikan.docs.apiary.io) for assistance on certain request parameters.
+Since the documentation is not very comprehensive, please refer to the official [Jikan API documentation](https://jikan.docs.apiary.io) for assistance on certain request parameters.

+All json data is put into maps instead of structs, so consulting the official documentation of the REST API will show you the available data fields.

+To visualize the response you can printout the map using `fmt.Println()` or you can use the `PrettyPrint()` function bundled in the package.

 To install: `go get github.com/darenliang/jikan-go`